philou/philou.github.com/_posts/2021-12-06-leverage-scrum-to-workaround-feature-factory-sprint-planning.markdown

 > Wouldn't it be great if the team could manage most of the technical work outside the sprint planning?

-Here are five Scrum-Aïkido moves that you can do with an official Scrum team.
+Here are three Scrum-Aïkido moves that you can do with an official Scrum team.
 In the long term, they should let the team reach a calmer and yet more effective pace:

 1. [Agree on quality in a Definition of Done](#agree-on-quality-in-a-definition-of-done)
 2. [Forecast instead of commit to user stories](#forecast-instead-of-commit-to-user-stories)